MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ![displays a lightbulb to indication tips and tricks.](media/lightbulb.png "Lightbulb symbol")Be sure that your URL locations don’t end with a slash.
 You can use the Reporting Services Configuration manager to verify the Report Server Mode being and the URL locations.

 If you have selected Native as the report server mode, you can enter the name of the folder to deploy the reports to.
-By using a folder, you can deploy Reporting Services reports for multiple Microsoft Dynamics GP instances to a single Microsoft SQL Server Reporting Server.
+By using a folder, you can deploy Reporting Services reports for multiple [!INCLUDE[prodshort](../includes/prodshort.md)] instances to a single Microsoft SQL Server Reporting Server.
 The default folder name is the name of the system database.
 If DYNAMICS is the system database name, the Folder Name field is blank.
 After deploying reports to the folder, you must provide access to the folder.

 6. Click Next.